 Ryan brings a wealth of land conservation experience to LightHawk.
 He served as Executive Director of Legacy Land Trust from 2009 to 2013 helping preserve farm, ranch and natural lands in northern Colorado.
 His conservation work also includes nine years with The Nature Conservancy starting at Phantom Canyon Preserve in the Laramie Foothills area and later serving as a project director for the Aiken Canyonlands, Chico Basin, and Upper Purgatoire areas.
 As an experienced wildland firefighter, he has worked on forest and fire restoration as well as land protection issues.
 Ryan received his B.S. in Wildlife Biology from Colorado State University and is a native of Fort Collins where he enjoys woodworking, climbing and running.

 Jonathan has been surrounded by pilots his entire life.
-His father flew the PBY Catalina and Martin PBM Mariner and his younger brother Duncan flew for the USMC for 20+ years as an AH-1 Cobra helicopter pilot.
-Jonathan brings a diverse conservation and outdoor recreation background to LightHawk: he was a park ranger in Oregon for the BLM and in Maine for almost ten years at Baxter State Park.
-He has worked as an environmental consultant - with an emphasis on benefitting Maine's land trust community - and also managed outdoor programs for Colby College and Naval Air Station Brunswick.
-Jonathan has a B.S. in Recreation and Park Management from the University of Maine, and is working toward his M.S. in Environmental Science and Conservation Biology from Green Mountain College in Vermont.
-He is married to Julia Hanuauer-Milne, and has two sons, Nathan and Noah.
+His father flew the PBY Catalina and Martin PBM Mariner and his younger brother flew for the USMC for 20+ years as an AH-1 Super Cobra helicopter pilot.
+Jonathan brings a diverse conservation background to LightHawk: he was a park ranger in Oregon for the BLM and in Maine for almost ten years at Baxter State Park.
+He has worked on a variety of conservation projects including ecological assessments for superfund sites, baseline ecological surveys for conservation easements, forestry management surveys, vernal pool surveys and wetland analysis for many clients throughout New England.
+Jonathan has a B.S. in Recreation and Park Management from the University of Maine and a M.S.c. in Environmental Science/Conservation Biology from Green Mountain College in Vermont.

 Lee started working with LightHawk as a partner, organizing over-flights for community leaders in the Monarch Butterfly Biosphere Reserve of Central Mexico.
 Currently Lee works assisting with programs in Mesoamerica and the Pacific regions.
 In addition to his work with LightHawk, Lee works with other non-profit organizations to advance conservation via outreach and education.
 His work focuses on projects in the Caribbean and Latin America.
 One of his main projects is working with communities in the Caribbean to improve rock iguana conservation.
 He has an M.S. in Natural Resources from the University of Arizona, Tucson and a B.S. in Ecology from the University of California, San Diego.
 When he isn’t working, Lee enjoys being in the Sierra Nevada backcountry, something he has done since he was 3 months old.